by John Ellis

 Tennessee Williams and Authorial Intent

 My favorite American play is The Glass Menagerie by Tennessee Williams.
 In 2002, I had the immense privilege of playing Tom in an Atlanta area theatre.
-During the phone call informing me that I had landed the role, the theatre’s artistic and producing director offered me free tickets to the theatre’s current production of Driving Miss Daisy.
+During the phone call informing me that I had landed the role, the theatre’s artistic and producing director offered me free tickets to his current production of Driving Miss Daisy.
 Eagerly taking him up on his offer, I was unprepared for the artistic and existential weight that fell on me while sitting in the darkened theatre.

 Before the curtain rose on Hoke and Daisy, like my fellow audience members, I perused the playbill.
 Unlike my fellow audience members, I was acutely (and proudly) aware that my name and list of credits would be included in an upcoming playbill.
 Reading the impressive list of regional theatre gigs, TV guest spots, and film roles of the Driving Miss Daisy cast, all of whom were considerably older than I was, I hubristically thought, “These are my peers!”